Ink Review #2678: Diamine Mint Twist

 Swabs:

-In large swabs on Tomoe River paper the ink has a little bit of shading.
+In large swabs on Tomoe River paper the ink has so much shimmer!
+The shimmer does a great job of staying in suspension though!

 Writing samples: